RFP Response Templates

 • What differentiates your company from your competition?

-• Describe your company’s philosophy and approach for helping clients meet their business objectives.
+• Describe your company’s philosophy and approach to helping clients meet their business objectives.

-Also, you’ll want to save any certifications or licenses by name and date so you can easily search and grab quickly.
-The more organized you can be at filing information properly, the less time it will take to find already prepared documents.
+So, you’ll want to save any certifications or licenses by name and date so you can easily search and grab them quickly.
+The more organized you can be when filing information properly, the less time it will take to find already prepared documents.

 Finally, the goal of creating these files in advance is to save you and your team the time and frustration of recreating work.
-You’ll find that over time your total response workload will decrease and the number of RFPs you respond to will increase.
+You’ll find that your total response workload will decrease over time, and the number of RFPs you respond to will increase.
 And the ones you more thoughtfully respond to?
 Well, those will unquestionably lead to an increased win rate!
-While there is no RFP Response Template that will work across the board for all responses, utilize these suggestions so your team can focus their strategy around the customer’s questions — not their own rushed answers.
+While no RFP proposal response template will work across the board for all responses, utilize these suggestions so your team can focus their strategy around the customer’s questions.
+Most importantly, they won’t have to rely on last-minute answers.

-If your team needs help decreasing your response time to increase the amount of RFPs you respond to, The Bid Lab can help.
-Check out our Case Studies and find out how we help our clients increase their response efficiency and go onto winning more bids.
-Time is money.
-So let our experts do what we do best — so you can focus more on what your business does best.
-Call us today and schedule a free consultation
+If your team needs help decreasing your response time to increase the number of RFPs you respond to, The Bid Lab can help.
+Check out our case studies to learn how we help our clients respond and win more bids.
+Time is money, so let our experts do what they do best so you can focus more on what your business does best.
+Call us today to schedule a free consultation

 INTERESTED IN WORKING TOGETHER?